 What types of activity are suggested during pregnancy?

 If you participated in regular exercise activity prior to your pregnancy, it is probably fine for you to continue the same activity during your pregnancy.
-However, exercising during pregnancy should not be motivated by weight loss and you should not try to increase the rigor of you exercise during pregnancy.
+However, exercising during pregnancy should not be motivated by weight loss and you should not try to increase the rigor of your exercise during pregnancy.

 The safest and most productive activities include swimming, walking, indoor stationary cycling, step or elliptical machines, and low-impact aerobics.
 As a general rule, pregnant women should stay away from activities that require holding your breath, contact sports, activities where falling is likely, and activities that require extensive jumping or bouncing.